Note: Syllabus as of August 26, 2024.

 Learning Objectives:

 Our government at all levels often engages in crisis management, whether it is coping with a hurricane, tornadoes, or a pandemic.
 MSU’s university President, Dr. Mark Keenum, has had first-hand experience in dealing with such crises, as he was Chief of Staff of a U.S. Senator during Hurricane Katrina (see my Political Leadership class notes, last page for his bio), and our state received generous federal help during that crisis.
 Our Provost led the successful effort to keep all of our state’s public universities open during the Covid crisis.
 Our university not only has a Phi Beta Kappa chapter, but also has a rare Presidential Library.
-In short, MSU is uniquely positioned to ensure that our students receive good value for their tuition money, even as we as a country continue to face significant challenges.
+In short, MSU is uniquely positioned to ensure that our students receive good value for their tuition money, even as we as a country continue to face the significant challenges that we will talk about during class.
 We always find a way to succeed!

 READINGS: